Mechanical issues cause Texas Parks and Wildlife plane to crash into Lady Bird Lake - NewsBreak

 The plane was a 2009 Cessna T206 and took off from the Texas Department of Transportation terminal at Austin-Bergstrom International Airport, according to officials.

-The pilot survived but Austin-Travis County EMS and other officials said he was taken to the hospital with potentially serious injuries after the crash.
+The pilot, a man, survived but Austin-Travis County EMS and other officials said he was taken to the hospital with potentially serious injuries after the crash.

 The Federal Aviation Administration said it would release information regarding the crash on its incident reporting website as early as Friday.
 The National Transportation Safety Board is in charge of the investigation, the FAA said.